Top tips on how to save for your grandchildren

 1. Set up a children's savings account

-If you'd like to set up a savings account in your grandchild's name, you'll need some legal documentation such as their birth certificate.
+If you'd like to set up a savings account in your grandchild's name, you'll need legal documentation such as their birth certificate.

 You can normally manage these accounts how you wish, putting in as much or as little as you like.
-But all banks and accounts will be different and have different terms and conditions – so make sure you do your research and choose the one that works best for you.
+But all banks and accounts will be different, and have different terms and conditions.
+So make sure you do your research and choose the one that works best for you.

 2. Pay into a junior ISA

-Only a parent or guardian can set up a junior ISA for their children, but other members of the family can pay into the account.
+Only a parent or guardian can set up a junior ISA for their children.
+But other members of the family can pay into the account.
 This makes them a great option for grandparents.

 If you're looking to put in a little each month, you can just set up a direct debit.
 This makes it easier to work out exactly how much you'll be contributing for the year.